South African Arms Deal: 2001 joint investigation

 In September 2000, the Auditor-General reported to Parliament's Standing Committee on Public Accounts (SCOPA) about various potential irregularities in the decision-making process uncovered during its special review.
 In response, SCOPA recommended that a comprehensive investigation of the package should be undertaken by four investigating bodies: the Auditor-General, the Public Protector, the Scorpions unit under the National Director of Public Prosecutions, and the Special Investigating Unit.
 The full Parliament endorsed the recommendation and three of the bodies were appointed, though, controversially, President Thabo Mbeki declined to appoint the Special Investigating Unit, whose scope was determined by presidential proclamation.

 The three bodies conducted a joint investigation, coordinated by the Auditor-General.
 There were concerns that the ANC was intentionally trying to "dampen" the investigation.
 In August 2001, Andrew Feinstein, an ANC member of SCOPA, resigned in protest against the handling of the investigation by the government and by the ANC parliamentary caucus.
 Gavin Woods resigned as SCOPA Chairperson the following year, due to what he said was interference in SCOPA's work by ANC politicians.
 The joint report of the investigation was submitted to Parliament in November 2001, and its overall conclusion was largely exculpatory: Whilst there may have been individuals and institutions who used or attempted to use their positions improperly... to obtain undue benefits in relation to these packages, up until now no evidence has emerged, to suggest that these activities affected the selection of the successful contractors/bidders, which may render the contracts questionable.
 As matters stand, there are presently no grounds to suggest that the Government's contracting position is flawed.
 The Guardian called the report "heavily sanitised," Feinstein said that it was "weak and incomplete" and "watered down," and other critics considered it "a whitewash."
 It declined to publicly disclose findings "of a criminal and sensitive nature," but noted that the investigators had heard some allegations of corruption and conflict of interest which "appeared to have substance and are currently being pursued."
 These investigations presumably led to the only two convictions ever secured in relation to the Arms Deal, those of Yengeni (convicted in 2003) and Schabir Shaik (convicted in 2005), both of whom were being investigated by the Scorpions at the time of the report's publication.

 Seriti Commission

 There were occasional renewed calls for investigations after further revelations or allegations were revealed in the press in subsequent years.
-In October 2011, President Jacob Zuma, Mbeki's successor, appointed a judicial commission of inquiry to investigate the Arms Deal, chaired by Willie Seriti and also including Willem van der Merwe and Francis Lekgodi.
+In October 2011, President Jacob Zuma, Mbeki's successor, appointed a judicial commission of inquiry to investigate the Arms Deal, chaired by Willie Seriti and also including Willem van der Merwe and Francis Legodi.
 Van der Merwe resigned shortly afterwards for personal reasons and was replaced by Hendrick Musi.
 Formally named the Commission of Inquiry into Allegations of Fraud, Corruption, Impropriety or Irregularity in the Strategic Defence Procurement Package, it was better known as the Arms Deal Commission or the Seriti Commission.
 Under its terms of reference, the inquiry looked into: